 Aunt Minnie turned on the radio.
 She opted for her favorite station, but instead the kitchen drowned in something drastically different: an emergency broadcast.

-“You were gone an awful long time,” said Aunt Minnie from the counter, “for one newspaper.”
+“You were gone an awful long time,” Aunt Minnie said from the counter, “for one newspaper.”

 Momma nodded, letting out a long breath.
 She offered the paper to Rosie, who had been reading the same textbook page for an hour and still didn’t know what it was about.

-“I couldn’t find any, Minnie!”
+“I couldn’t find any!”
 Momma leaned her elbows on the counter, so to speak without their standard few customers overhearing.
 “I looked everywhere, not even that fuddy-duddy drug store uptown had any.
 I got one, of course, but don’t ask how.”
 She reached up to pat her hair with a cringe.
 “Everyone won’t quit gabbing about the war, either.
 It’s a real pain in the neck.”

 Rosie scanned the pages of the newspaper.
 Surely there was something of use in here, something that would assure her there was actually a war going on.
-There were a few grainy photographs of President Roosevelt, and a lot of articles on Pearl Harbor.
+There were a few grainy photographs of President Roosevelt, and a handful of articles on Pearl Harbor.
 She didn’t find it all that convincing.

 She broke into a sudden cough.
 It raked her throat when she tried to breathe, and she coughed some more.
 A young woman by the window cast disgusted looks at her.